jestjs/jest/docs/TimerMocks.md

 ## Run Timers to Time

-Another possibility is use the `jest.runTimersToTime(msToRun)`.
-When this API is called, all pending "macro-tasks" that have been queued via setTimeout() or setInterval(), and would be executed within msToRun milliseconds will be executed.
-Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue, that should be run within msToRun milliseconds.
+Another possibility is use `jest.runTimersToTime(msToRun)`.
+When this API is called, all pending "macro-tasks" that have been queued via setTimeout() or setInterval(), and would be executed within msToRun milliseconds, will be executed.
+Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue that should be run within msToRun milliseconds.

 ```javascript
 // timerGame.js